contrueCT/Mira-Multi_Agent-AI-Companion/README.md

 # English Version

 # Mira (小梦) - Emotional Companion AI

+> ⚠️ **Important Warning** ⚠️
+>
+> **This project is currently in a very early development stage, has not been thoroughly tested, and is not ready for stable operation.**
+>
+> - 🚧 **Development Stage**: This is a proof-of-concept version with potentially incomplete or problematic features
+> - ⚡ **Untested**: Code has not undergone comprehensive unit testing and integration testing
+> - 🔧 **Complex Configuration**: May require additional debugging and configuration to run properly
+> - 📊 **Experimental Nature**: Some features may not work as expected
+>
+> **Please use for research and learning purposes only.
+Not recommended for production environments.**

 A warm and intelligent AI companion built with AutoGen and ChromaDB.
 Mira not only remembers every conversation but also builds deep emotional connections like a true friend, accompanying you through every moment of life.